-When filing for divorce, spouses must identify the "ground" or reason for the break-up of the marriage.
+When filing for divorce, spouses must identify the "ground" or legal reason for the request to end the marriage.
 Pennsylvania recognizes both fault and no-fault grounds for divorce.

-Divorcing spouses who want to avoid a full-blown court battle that will involve airing their dirty laundry in court have an alternative to a “fault divorce,” which is the “no-fault” divorce.
+Divorcing spouses who want to avoid a full-blown court battle that will involve airing their dirty laundry in court have an alternative to a “fault divorce,” which is a “no-fault” divorce.

 In a no-fault case, neither spouse accuses the other of causing the divorce.
 Spouses can request a divorce based on the ground of “irretrievable breakdown,” which just means the couple can’t get along anymore, and their marriage is broken beyond repair.
 There are two types of no-fault divorce in Pennsylvania.